sungold

 The most efficient solar panels are made of silicon, one of the most abundant elements on earth.
 Crystalline silicon panels offer the best efficiency ratings and energy production.
 Monocrystalline panels use a single silicon crystal, while polycrystalline panels use multiple crystals.

-What is the most efficient solar panels?
+What affects the efficiency of solar panels?

 LEAVE A MESSAGE